killianmuldoon/doca-platform/docs/guides/usecases/ovn_only/README.md

 ## DPU_P0_VF1 is the name of the second Virtual Function (VF) of the first port of the DPU.
 This name must be the same on all worker nodes.
 export DPU_P0_VF1=

-## Interface on which the DPUCluster load balancer will listen.
-Should be the management interface of the control plane node.
+## Interface/bridge on which the DPUCluster load balancer will listen.
+Should be the management interface/bridge of the control plane node.
 export DPUCLUSTER_INTERFACE=

 # IP address to the NFS server used as storage for the BFB.